AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-jee-supported-platforms.md

 >- For a complete list of exceptions to supported server platforms, see [Exceptions to supported server platforms](../../forms/using/aem-forms-jee-supported-platforms.md#p-exceptions-to-supported-server-platforms-p).
 >- AEM Forms on JEE support only English, French, German, and Japanese versions of the supported operating systems and applications.

+### Upgrade and Support policy

+#### Full Installer

+- **Upgrade Support for full installers**: A full installer is released with every 6th AEM Service Pack Release.
+For example, there was a full installer released with 6.5.12.0 and 6.5.18.0 SP releases.
+AEM Forms allows direct upgrades exclusively from the last two full installers.
+For example, AEM Forms facilitates direct upgrades to version 6.5.18.0 only from the last two full installers, namely 6.5.12.0 and 6.5.6.0.
+If you need to upgrade from an earlier upgrade, you can use a multi-hop upgrade to first go to a supported full installer release and then to the latest release.

+- **Deprecation and Removal**: The platform support is updated with each full installer release.
+Any software marked as deprecated in the platform matrix during a full installer release is entitled to be removed from the supported platform matrix in a subsequent full installer release, indicating the end of support for the software.

+#### Service Packs

+- **Service Pack Coverage**: Adobe provides technical support for AEM Forms environments using any of the latest six service packs.
+If your current version predates the last six service packs, Adobe strongly recommends upgrading to the latest version for optimal performance, security, and continuous support.

+- **Patch Installer Guidelines**: While using the patch installers to update, it's crucial to verify that the underlying full installer version is not more than two releases old.
+For instance, during the installation of service pack 6.5.19.0, ensure the underlying full installer version is either 6.5.18.0 or 6.5.12.0.

+- **Patch Upgrade Support**: You can keep upgrading to the latest service pack, until you are upgrading to the most recent supported platforms also.
+For example, upgrading from service pack 6.5.12.0 to 6.5.19.0 is possible, provided that you transition to a platform combination supported for 6.5.19.0.

 ### Recommended configurations {#recommendedconfigurations}

 Adobe recommends these configurations and provides full or restricted support as part of the standard software maintenance agreement: